Skip to main content Skip to footer

 To run for Haldimand County Council on the day the nomination paper is filed, a person must be:

-• A Canadian citizen
+• a Canadian citizen;

-• At least 18 years of age
+• at least 18 years of age;

-• A resident of Haldimand County, or an owner or tenant of land in Haldimand County, or the spouse of the owner or tenant
+• a resident of Haldimand County, or an owner or tenant of land in Haldimand County, or the spouse of the owner or tenant;

-• Not legally prohibited from voting
+• not legally prohibited from voting; and

-• Not disqualified by any legislation from holding municipal office
+• not disqualified by any legislation from holding municipal office.

 Who is not eligible to be a Candidate